 Yes, we obtain the consent of all organizations or the participants directly.
 Adults sign for themselves and their players.
 If we don’t have consent, we don’t broadcast those games.

-Black Bear TV follows strict procedures that protect players and meet league and consent requirements which players and their parents sign when joining a league/team that is broadcasted on Black Bear TV
+Black Bear TV follows strict procedures that protect players and meet legal consent requirements which clubs, players and their parents sign when joining a league/team that is broadcasted on Black Bear TV.

-A parent streaming on their phone cannot ensure:
+A parent streaming on their phone cannot ensue:

 - Every child’s family has consented to where that stream is being broadcasted